 Martheus Wade has done work for Image Comics, Shooting Star Comics, Approbation Comics, IDW, and Action Lab among others.
 His creator-owned graphic novels Jetta: Tales of the Toshigawa and Turra: Gun Angel have been licensed for motion pictures, and his newest comic book, Shinobi: Ninja Princess, has been picked up by Action Lab Entertainment.

 Janet Wade had a chance meeting one summer when a college writing class hooked her up with a young man who had aspirations of creating his own comic book.
 Something called Jetta.
 She married the guy and became his inker and co-writer.
 And eventually they had a kid and named him Anakin, because they were not only artists, but Star Wars geeks as well.

 Alejandro Morales is an independent author born and raised in Brooklyn, NY.
 He has written several books, including erotic dramas (the Cougar trilogy) and suspenseful thrillers (The Release and The Release Part II).
-Alejandro is currently working on several projects and speaking to several production companies regarding his books.
-Check him out online and follow him on Twitter.
+He has created and written a new comic book called M1 #1 (available at Comics & Collectibles) which tells the story of a man known as M1.